csc301-fall-2019/team-project-chalmer-s-cards/d1/product-and-planning.md

 		-
 		-
  - Alex Quach
- 	- Weaknesses
-		- lack of experience with web development (JS, Node, React)
-		- lack of experience with frameworks
-		- lack of experience in AGILE/SCRUM development environments
-	- Strengths:
-		- experience in AI with Microsoft Azure and Google Firebase
-		- strong background in Python and databases
-		- strong background in full-stack mobile development and object oriented programming (Android, iOS)
-	- Roles:
-		-
-		-
-		-

  - Brian Quach

  - Rooney Jingyuan Gao

  - Jimmy Tan
+ 	- Weaknesses:
+		- Lack of experience in a larger team
+		- Lack of extensive experience with AI/ML
+		- Lack of experience in a SCRUM environment.
+	- Strengths:
+		- Experience with firebase, which the project is currently using.
+		- Strong background in Python
+		- Experience with microsoft azure custom vision
+	- Role:
+		-

  - Frederick Yao